 By default, job submission is allowed only on the Torque server host (host on which pbs\server is running).
-Enablement of job submission from other hosts is documented in Server Configuration.
+Enablement of job submission from other hosts is documented in 2.3.2 Server Configuration.

-• Earlier versions of Torque attempted to apply queue and server defaults to a job that didn't have defaults specified.
+Earlier versions of Torque attempted to apply queue and server defaults to a job that didn't have defaults specified.
 If a setting still did not have a value after that, Torque applied the queue and server maximum values to a job (meaning, the maximum values for an applicable setting were applied to jobs that had no specified or default value).

-In later versions of Torque, the queue and server maximum values are no longer used as a value for missing settings.
+Now, the queue and server maximum values are no longer used as a value for missing settings.

-3.1.1 Multiple Job Submission
+- 3.1.1 Multiple Job Submission

-3.1.2 Managing Multi-Node Jobs 83
+- 3.1.2 Managing Multi-Node Jobs

-3.1.3 Requesting Resources 84
+- 3.1.3 Requesting Resources

-3.1.4 Requesting NUMA-Aware Resources 94
+- 3.1.4 Requesting NUMA-Aware Resources

-3.1.5 Requesting Generic Resources 94
+- 3.1.5 Requesting Generic Resources

-3.1.6 Requesting Floating Resources
+- 3.1.6 Requesting Floating Resources

-3.1.7 Requesting Other Resources 96
+- 3.1.7 Requesting Other Resources

-3.1.8 Exported Batch Environment Variables
+- 3.1.8 Exported Batch Environment Variables

-3.1.9 Enabling Trusted Submit Hosts 97
+- 3.1.9 Enabling Trusted Submit Hosts

-3.1.10 Example Submit Scripts
+- 3.1.10 Example Submit Scripts

-- Maui Documentation - Appendix J: Job Submission Filter (qsub Wrapper) page 416 Allow local checking and modification of submitted job
+- Maui Documentation - Appendix J: Job Submission Filter (qsub Wrapper) Allow local checking and modification of submitted job